Hong Kong Jockey Club: Social membership

 Membership in this club is very strict, limited to the moneyed social elite.
 In the past, this club was reserved for only "old money" families; but currently there are increasing numbers of "newly rich" members.

-Similar to other elite clubs, HKJC membership applicants often must wait for years if not decades to be accepted.
-What makes it especially difficult to join is that this club does not allow memberships to be bought and sold in the secondary market.
-As of 2013, the joining membership fee is HK$400,000, with HK$1,800 monthly subscriptions.
-In addition, every applicant needs the endorsement of two of the only 200 voting members and the support of three other members.
+As of 30 June 2022, the joining fee for racing membership is HK$150,000 whereas that for full membership is HK$850,000.
+Monthly fee is HK$850 and HK$2,550 respectively.

 In September 2021, the club terminated several memberships, including those of Martin Lee, Jimmy Lai, and Albert Ho.